Code-Institute-Submissions/SOMM/README.md

 .1 locate the repository in github

-.2 just above where you see the repository files clcik the "code" dropdown.
+.2 Just above where you see the repository files clcik the "code" dropdown.

-.3  click the clipboard or select and copy the link.
+.3 Click the clipboard or select and copy the link.

 .4 In your terminal type git clone followed by the link and press enter to crete the clone.